7 INSANELY Effective Strategies to Persuade People

 We tend to choose the safest course… presenting only our side; otherwise, we risk losing traction.

-But does this approach works?
+But does this approach work?

 Daniel O’keefe from The University of Illinois did a meta-analysis of over 100 studies to see which are more persuasive, one-sided or two-sided arguments.